sroarty/COSC310_Team15/README.md

 ## Documentation
 **How features are used to improve agent's conversation and snippet of a conversation to demonstrate the feature:**

+## Language Translation:
+For the individual project I have made our physiobot be able to speak in a different language.
+The bot is able to take input in the French language for some of the phrases which we had before.

 **Level 0 Data Flow Diagram:** https://github.com/sroarty/COSC310_Team15/blob/main/Level%200%20DFD.pdf